 Jesus Appeared for Diverse Periods of Time

 Jesus appeared and stayed with the eyewitnesses for different lengths of time.
 Some of his appearances were little more than a few minutes, others for hours.
 He stayed with the believers in Jerusalem for forty days.

 Jesus’ Appearances Were Recorded By Diverse Authors

 The diversity of the Resurrection appearances ought to give us confidence in their reliability.
 The Resurrection is not a work of fiction written by a single author or observed by a single witness in a single location at a single time of day or night.
 Instead, the appearances were recorded by a variety of authors and occurred in front of a diverse set of eyewitnesses in assorted locations and times.
 The expansive and differing aspects of these sightings ought to give us increased confidence in the authenticity and reliability of the accounts.
-This list of appearances and evidential properties is available as a free downloadable Bible Insert.
-You can download it, along with all our free Bible Inserts, from the link in the right toolbar on the homepage at ColdCaseChrstiainity.com.
+Join our Cold-Case Christianity Community for access to a downloadable Bible Insert on this topic.